valentin2105/Kubernetes-Saltstack/README.md

   kubeletToken: ch@nG3mee
 ```
 (don't forget the change tokens using tool like `pwgen`)

 ## II - Deployment

 To deploy your Kubernetes cluster using this Salt-recipe, you first need to setup your Saltstack Master/Minion.

-The Kubernetes Master can also be the Salt Master if you want a small number of servers.
+The Kubernetes Master can also be the Salt Master if you want decrease the number of servers.

-#### The recommanded configuration is :
+#### The recommended configuration is :

 - a Salt-Master